mkhaledelhelaly/Stroke-Classifiers/README.markdown

-# Stroke Data Clustering Analysis
+# Stroke Prediction Classification Analysis (Milestone_2 (1).ipynb)

 ## Overview
-This Jupyter Notebook (`Milestone_2 (1).ipynb`) performs clustering analysis on a stroke dataset to identify natural groupings of patients based on their characteristics and assess stroke risk patterns.
-The notebook uses unsupervised learning techniques, specifically K-means and Hierarchical Clustering, and compares the results with supervised learning classifier predictions.
-The goal is to uncover insights into patient risk profiles that may complement supervised learning approaches.
+This Jupyter Notebook (`Milestone_2 (1).ipynb`) focuses on building and evaluating classification models to predict stroke risk using the `healthcare-dataset-stroke-data (2).csv` dataset.
+The primary goal is to develop supervised learning models to classify patients as having a stroke (1) or not (0) based on their characteristics.
+Additionally, clustering analysis (K-means and Hierarchical Clustering) is performed to explore natural patient groupings and compare them with classifier predictions for deeper insights.

 ## Dataset
-The dataset used is `healthcare-dataset-stroke-data (2).csv`, which contains patient information related to stroke risk factors.
+The dataset used is `healthcare-dataset-stroke-data (2).csv`, containing patient information related to stroke risk factors.
 Key columns include:
 - **id**: Unique patient identifier
-- **gender**: Patient's gender
+- **gender**: Patient's gender (Male, Female)
 - **age**: Patient's age
 - **hypertension**: Binary indicator (0 or 1) for hypertension
 - **heart_disease**: Binary indicator (0 or 1) for heart disease